Akshay25111992/mypractice/.github/pull_request_template.md

 ---

-## 📎 Related MRs
+## 📎 Related Issues

 Link related issues / tickets here: `Fixes #<issue_number>` (ALC/ ASTF)

 ---

-## 📎 Related Issues
+## 📎 Related MRs

-Related MRs link which are related to this Development task(like DB script)
+Related MRs link which are related to this Development task(like DB script other Repos MRs)